jankrause/wtd-2016/Converting.md

 # Converting Operation

 ## Description
 A converting operation transforms an OBJECT from the SOURCE_FORMAT into the DESTINATION_FORMAT by using an INSTRUMENT (e.g. external ressource or program), ALGORITHM or RULE.
-This category bases on the VerbNet classes convert-26.6.2 and Turn-26.6.1.
+This pattern bases on the VerbNet classes convert-26.6.2 and Turn-26.6.1.

 ## Verbs
 get around, change, convert, switch, go back, come around, transform, revert, deform, resort, switch_over, turn, get down, get, metamorphose,